B-i-x/DorkyDataDivas/log.md

 1. proof of concept works

+gui look is inspired by apple
+colors are pastel

 **Division  of Labor**

 - Michael can use his previous code to call the Gemini API.

+- we need to make color palette class to store colors